jdbctemplatemapper/jdbctemplatemapper/readme.md

 **@Table**

-This is a class level annotation and is required.
+Required class level annotation.
 It can be any name and should match a table in the database

 ```java
 @Table(name="product")